bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA_TechnicalStack.md

     * Externalize safety and maintenance risks onto workers while denying them stable income or protections
     * Design systems that profit from human attention addiction and economic fragility rather than productive labor

-Entities that are permanently disqualified, however, include DoorDash, and all other supporters or beneficiaries of California Proposition 22, and major institutional investors that have publicly advocated for or implemented policies designed to create or maintain a permanent dependency class, specifically BlackRock, Vanguard, and State Street.
+Entities that are permanently disqualified, however, include DoorDash, and all other supporters or beneficiaries of California Proposition 22, and major institutional investors that have **publicly advocated for** or **implemented policies designed to create or maintain a permanent dependency class**, specifically **BlackRock**, **Vanguard**, and **State Street**.

   * *Architect's Direct Message to the named entities:* You profited off of the dependency and exploitation of the impoverished and marginalized.
 That was a grievous and absolutely disgusting betrayal of the social contract.
 This is my absolute statement, **you are not welcome.**